Skyz03/Base-coming-soon/README-template.md

 - [Author](#author)

 ## Overview
 This is one of the best intresting challange where I implemented JavaScript which helped to validate the form email element.
+Plus designing the layout of the website with the Basic of CSS FlexBox.

 ### The challenge